About WorldQuant University

 Your application and all required supporting documents are submitted online.
 You can find more information about the application process here.

-WQU accepts new students into the MSc in Financial Engineering Program four times a year (quarterly).
+WQU accepts new students into the MSc in Financial Engineering Program four times a year - in January, April, July, and October.
 Students can begin their studies on the closest academic session start date following the acceptance of their application.
 We recommend completing an application at least 3 weeks prior to the desired start date.
-For an overview of our academic calendar, please visit our Program page.
+For an overview of our academic calendar, please visit our Apply page.

 Higher National Diplomas (HND) are not considered equivalent to a four-year bachelor’s degree, which is the minimum academic requirement for admission into the MSc in Financial Engineering Program at WQU.

-✅ Bachelor’s degree (or equivalent 4-year degree) in a technical discipline such as physics, mathematics, computer science, engineering, or economics
+- Bachelor’s degree in a technical field, e.g. physics, mathematics, computer science, engineering, or economics

 The minimum passing grade for the test is 75%.
 It must be completed in one sitting with up to a total of two (2) hours to finish.
 You have a maximum of two (2) attempts to complete the test.